 - Day-to-day assessments related to specific content or skills (e.g., pre-assessments, quizzes, unit tests)

-- Qualitative observations of the process of learning (e.g., learning walks, CEO walks, instructional coaches observational summary logs, principals' qualitative reflection log)
+- Qualitative observations of the process of learning (e.g., learning walks, instructional leader observations, principal observations)